Further to our statement dated 11 June the Trustees of the Martin Parr Foundation issue the following pledges:

 MPF MISSION STATEMENT

-Martin Parr Foundation supports emerging, established and overlooked photographers who have made and continue to make work focussed on the British Isles.
+Martin Parr Foundation supports emerging, established and overlooked photographers who have made and continue to make work focussed on Britain and Ireland.
 We preserve a growing collection of significant photographic works and strive to make photography engaging and accessible for all.
-We are committed to making the Martin Parr Foundation a place for everyone and to reflect the diversity of British culture.
+We are committed to making the Martin Parr Foundation a place for everyone and to reflect the diversity of British and Irish culture.